ORNL/hykkt/README.md

 This package is developed as a part of [ExaSGD](https://www.exascaleproject.org/research-project/exasgd/) project under the [Exascale computing project](https://www.exascaleproject.org/).

 ## License
-Copyright &copy; 2022, Battelle Memorial Institute.
+Copyright &copy; 2023, UT-Battelle, LLC, and Battelle Memorial Institute.

-HyKKT is a free software distributed under a BSD 2-clause license.
-You may reuse, modify, and redistribute the software.
-See the [license](https://gitlab.pnnl.gov/exasgd/solvers/hykkt/-/blob/README/LICENSE) file for details.
+HyKKT is a free software distributed under a BSD-style license.
+See the [LICENSE](LICENSE) and [NOTICE](NOTICE) files for details.
+All new contributions to HyKKT must be made under the smae licensing terms.